ejfox/website2/content/blog/drafts/truth-terminal.md

 ## Unexpected Success

-On October 10th, 2024 Andy tweeted some disclosures:
+On October 10th, 2024 Andy also tweeted some disclosures:

 >disclosures:
 >